 Some great quotes from the book Content Inc. to get you thinking about your content marketing:

-1. For each article, Upworthy writes a minimum of 25 different headlines.
-Then the company does various A/B tests with its subscription lists to see which headline led to the most e-mail opens and the most shares.
+1. For each article, Upworthy writes at least 25 different headlines.
+Then, the company does various A/B tests with its subscription lists to see which headline led to the most e-mail opens and shares.

 3. Let’s say someone rounded up all your content and placed it in a box, like it never existed.
 Would anyone miss it?
 Would you leave a gap in the marketplace?

 4. Entrepreneurship is the pursuit of opportunity without regard to resources currently controlled.